burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 5. **Compile-Time Initialization.** The idea of compile-time initialization is to store the values of constants during compilation, saving work at execution time.
 One way is to create a code snippet that generates a function for you.
 (Such a technique is called *metaprogramming*).

-6. **Caching.** The idea of caching is to store results that have been accessed recently so that the program need not compute them again.
+6. **Caching.** The idea of caching is to store results that have been accessed recently so that the program does not need to compute them again.

 7. **Exploit Sparsity.** The idea of exploiting sparsity is to avoid storing and computing on zeroes.
 Structures such as Compressed Sparse Row(CSR) can be used to compress information about sparse matrices, sparse graphs, and sparse weighted graphs.

 8. **Constant folding and Propagation.** The idea of constant folding and propagation is to evaluate constant expressions and substitute the result in further expressions during compilation.

 9. **Common-Subexpression Elimination.** Avoid computing the same expression multiple times by evaluating the expression once and storing the result for later use.

 10. **Algebraic Identities.** Replace expensive algebraic expressions with algebraic equivalents that require less work.

-11. **Short-Circuiting.** When performing a series of tests stop evaluating as soon as you know the answer.
+11. **Short-Circuiting.** When performing a series of tests, stop evaluating as soon as you know the answer.
 The `&&`, `||` are short-circuiting logical operators from C and C++.

-12. **Ordering Tests.** Perform those tests that are more often successful or alternative is selected by the test before tests that are rarely successful.
+12. **Ordering Tests.** Perform those tests that are more often successful, or an alternative is selected by the test before tests that are rarely successful.
 Inexpensive tests should precede expensive ones (*Compilers can not do it right now*).

-13. **Creating a Fast Path.** In Computer Graphics people apply checks based on Axis Aligned Bounding Boxes firstly for simple geometric tests.
+13. **Creating a Fast Path.** In Computer Graphics, people apply checks based on Axis Aligned Bounding Boxes firstly for simple geometric tests.
 Try to construct the same thing for your situation (*Compilers can not do it right now*).

 14. **Combining Tests.** Replace a sequence of tests with one test or switch.